-- CPT can be authorized as full-time (20 hours or more) for F-1 students participating in the co-op program or internship program or who have a required academic internship in the summer semester.
+- CPT can be authorized as full-time (more than 20 total hours per week) for F-1 students participating in the co-op program or enrolling in a degree-required academic practicum.

-- F-1 students authorized to work more than 12 months of full-time CPT, are no longer eligible for OPT.
+- F-1 students authorized to work more than 11 months and 28 days of full-time CPT are no longer eligible for OPT.
 Part time CPT has no impact on eligibility for OPT.

 Internship or Co-op through C2D2